Courting Your Horse

 A Bit of History

-Does your horse toss his head, lean on the bit, rear, gape his mouth, go above or below the bit, refuse to perform, bolt, rear, buck, refuse to be bridled, or switch from sweet on the ground to monster once you are mounted?
-Have you resorted to stronger bits, flash nosebands, martingales, spurs and […]
+Does your horse toss his head, lean on the bit, rear, gape his mouth, go above or below the bit, refuse to perform, bolt, rear, buck, refuse to be bridled, or switch from sweet on the ground to a monster once you are mounted?
+Have you resorted to stronger bits, flash nosebands, martingales, spurs, and […]

 Read More